elceebee/cs50x-web-project2/README.md

 # Flack Messaging Service

 This is an instant messaging service using Socket.IO technology.
-The front end is written in JavaScript (ES6), the back end is written in Python.
+The front end is written in vanilla JavaScript (ES6); the back end is written in Python.
 Local storage is used to remember user preferences such as last chat room visited and username.

 ## Technologies used